learn-co-curriculum/react-hooks-state-events-mini-project/README.md

 ### TaskList

 First, we'll want to display all the tasks in our app.
-Display each task using the `Task` component.
+Pass down the task data from `App` to `TaskList`, and display each task using the `Task` component.
 Make sure to use a `key` prop!

+### Task

-You should also update the `Task` component so that it shows the text and category its task.
+Update the `Task` component so that it shows the text and category for its task.

+_When the delete button is clicked_, the task should be removed from the list.

 ### CategoryFilter

-First, update this component to display `<button>` elements for each category (again, make sure to use a key prop). _When the button is clicked_, the following should happen:
+Pass the list of categories to this component from `App`.
+Then, update this component to display `<button>` elements for each category (again, make sure to use a key prop).

+_When a button is clicked_, the following should happen:

 - Whichever button was clicked should have a class of `selected`.
 The other buttons should not have any class assigned.